DIVERSITY AND CULTURAL COMPETENCY

 Nina has proudly spoken at 40 different universities including Harvard, Princeton, Yale, Duke, University of Pennsylvania, Cambridge University (UK), Indian Institute of Technology (IIT) Bombay, and her alma mater, University of Michigan, spreading the message of inclusion.
 No matter the college, mascot, or school colors, Nina values connecting with students about growing up second generation Asian-American and discussing ways to cross the cultural chasm.

 science, technology, engineering and Math

 Graduating with a STEM degree from the University of Michigan, Nina has passionately endorsed STEM education through several outlets.
 She serves as an ambassador for the U.S. Department of Energy and Education promoting women in STEM related fields.
-Furthermore, she has collaborated with companies such as Google, NASA, Dell, and Texas Instruments to advance their STEM initiatives.
+Furthermore, she has collaborated with top technology companies such as Google, NASA, Dell, and Texas Instruments to advance their STEM initiatives.

 Celebrating Diversity through Cultural Competency